Sdsdsde2/oro-bypass/README.md

 # Oro / ***bypass*** Update Fixed

 This is a very simple GameGuard bypass for RumbleFighter, an action fighting MMO.
 It was written in C++ using C++ 11 conventions and the win32 api.
+Fixed by M0nster

 ## About